 What Causes Depression?

 Acute (or reactive) depression is the depression that results from reaction to a bad life experience.
 If we have a bad life experience it can change the way we think about things, or our cognitive style.
-So for example, if someone was to fail to get the job that they had studied and worked so hard for, future job prospects may begin to look bleak.
+So for example, if someone was to fail to get the job that they had studied and worked so hard for, they may think “I will never get a job I really want”.

 Life is Hard!

-In addition depression can be caused by interpersonal conflict, or when people stop doing the very things that made life worth living.
+In addition depression can be caused by interpersonal conflict, and when people stop doing the very things that made life worth living.

 Depression is also frequently co-morbid or accompanies other psychological difficulties, such as anxiety disorders, addictions, and eating disorders.